stephensanwo/devblog/cl5315wrw07xeconvefzd8ewf.md

-## React-Query useQuery setup with axios and Context API
+## How to setup React-Query with axios and Context API

 This code snippet helps setup react-query to fetch data with axios from a GET request endpoint, and also pass the data to children components with React Context API.